UC Berkeley Student Fellowships

 Current & Past Fellows

-GGSC fellows have come from psychology, integrative biology, anthropology, sociology, public health, business, and many other disciplines; their research has ranged from studying the biological bases of compassion and awe to identifying ways to combat racism among children.
+GGSC fellows have come from the departments of psychology, integrative biology, sociology, neuroscience, urban studies, and other departments; the schools of public health, education, social welfare, and Haas business; and the UC Berkeley-UCSF Joint Medical Program.
+Their research has ranged from studying the biological bases of compassion and awe to identifying ways to combat racism among children.
 Many of our fellows have gone on to top research and teaching positions at universities nationwide, providing a significant boost to the science of compassion, resilience, altruism, and happiness.

 In general, GGSC fellowships are awarded to research proposals that respond to one or more of the following themes: